cpjobling/eg-247-textbook/fourier_series/1/trig_fseries.md

 This [Fourier Series demo](http://dspfirst.gatech.edu/matlab/#fseriesdemo), developed by Members of the Center for Signal and Image Processing (CSIP) at the [School of Electrical and Computer Engineering](https://www.ece.gatech.edu/) at the [Georgia Institute of Technology](https://www.gatech.edu/), shows how periodic signals can be synthesised by a sum of sinusoidal signals.

 It is here used as a motivational example in our introduction to [Fourier Series](https://en.wikipedia.org/wiki/Fourier_series).
-(See also [Fourier Series](https://mathworld.wolfram.com/FourierSeries.html) from Wolfram MathWorld referenced in the **Quick Reference** on Blackboard.)
+(See also [Fourier Series](https://mathworld.wolfram.com/FourierSeries.html) from Wolfram MathWorld referenced in the **Quick Reference** on Canvas.)

 To install this example, download the [zip file](http://dspfirst.gatech.edu/matlab/ZipFiles/fseriesdemo-v144.zip) and unpack it somewhere on your MATLAB path.